slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On religion

 <!--
+> *"Faith: not wanting to know what is true." -- Friedrich Nietzsche*
+> *"It may be that our role on this planet is not to worship God but to create him." -- Arthur C. Clarke*
 > *"The laws of nature are written by the hand of God in the language of mathematics*"
 -- Galileo Galilei*
 > *"Hell is empty and all the devis are here."